 4. Mood Instability

-Individuals with BPD are likely to have mood instability, including highs and lows and quick changes of mood.4 For the partner, this may create an unpredictable atmosphere, especially when it is hard to understand why the mood changes so quickly.
+Individuals with BPD are likely to have mood instability, including frequent cycles of both highs and lows.4 For a partner, this may create an unpredictable atmosphere, especially when it is hard to understand why the mood changes so quickly.
 Mood changes may be based on things that seem imperceptible to the partner of the person with BPD.

 5. Heightened Suicidality & Self-Harm

 Many individuals with BPD experience chronic urges to engage in self-harm with or without suicidal ideation.
-For the partner, this can be scary and stressful.
+This can be scary and stressful for one’s partner.
 It’s important to remember that you cannot control the person with BPD and you are not responsible for their actions.
 If your partner threatens suicide, immediately seek professional assistance.
-It may be helpful for you to seek support of your own, too.
+It may be helpful for you to seek your own support, too.

 6. Sex & Intimacy